Mattk70/Chirpity-Electron/README.md

 # Chirpity

-Electron app to identify the calls of nocturnal migrants from audio files.
+Desktop application to identify the calls of nocturnal migrants from audio files.

 Author: Matthew Kirkland